-Business is a study closely intertwined with ethics.
-Individuals, companies and governments are in a constant state of flux regarding what is best for an economy and the movement of capital, and how to stop events such as the the 2008 financial crash, destroying livelihoods and wiping out savings.
+Business is closely intertwined with ethics.
+Individuals, companies and governments are in a constant state of flux regarding what is best for an economy and the movement of capital, and how to stop events such as the 2008 financial crash.
 The role of management is defined by these ideals of what is best for people and what is best for the company, and requires the skills of understanding human behaviour and establishing an effective style of leadership, as well as the need to ensure continuing financial health for the business.

 What do you learn on a business and management degree?

-What you may find in a business degree covers a broad range of subjects, such as economics, accounting and entrepreneurial training.
-A management undergraduate degree may start with teaching a student core concepts in all of these fields, so as to ensure there will be no significant gaps when starting a career.
-In later years compulsory modules can be combined with specialised areas of study, for example Company Law or Consumer Behaviour.
+A business degree covers a broad range of subjects, such as economics, accounting and entrepreneurial training.
+A business undergraduate degree may start with learning the core concepts in all of these fields, so as to ensure there will be no significant gaps when starting a career.
+In later years compulsory modules can be combined with specialised areas of study, for example company law or consumer behaviour.

-In a globalised world, the ability to speak a second language and appreciate the cultural differences in an approach to business is becoming increasingly important, and more and more universities worldwide are offering year abroad opportunities to business students.
+In a globalised world, the ability to speak a second language and appreciate the cultural differences when approaching business is becoming increasingly important, and more and more universities worldwide are offering year abroad opportunities to business students.

 Three-year undergraduate degrees can also be adapted into a four year course with a one year work placement at some higher learning institutions, who will usually offer the opportunity at the third year of study.
-This opportunity to work inside a company can provide a student with personable and pragmatic skills, and will provide a useful addition to a résumé, proving experience in a professional environment upon graduation from college.
+This opportunity to work inside a company can provide a student with personable and pragmatic skills, and will be a useful addition to a CV.
 Furthermore, many companies who take students on placements will employ them full time after graduating if they are impressed by their contribution.

-What should I study at high school if I want to study art?
+What should I study if I want to study business and management?

 What do people who study business and management do after graduation?

-With money and trade making the world go around, the possibilities for a business graduate are almost endless.
-Positions as a stock market analyst or trader may be appealing, though a student must be aware not only of the likely need for further training but that the reality of the position may differ from perceptions of Gordon Gekko in the film Wall Street,or Jordan Belfort (The Wolf of Wall Street), and achieving personal financial prosperity can take many years.
+The possibilities for a business graduate are almost endless.
+Positions as a stock market analyst or trader may be appealing, though a student must be aware that there will be need for further training and is a very high-pressure role.

 A job in retail management is a popular position for those leaving university, and larger companies can present regular opportunities for advancement.
 Retail is also a wide field, allowing those with experience in one particular sector to pursue job opportunities elsewhere with relative ease.